lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 A period is the length of time associated with a specific Amazon CloudWatch statistic.
 Periods are defined in numbers of seconds, and valid values for period are 1, 5, 10, 30, or any multiple of 60.

 If the period field is left blank or set to `auto`, then it calculates automatically based on the time range.
 The formula used is `time range in seconds / 2000`, and then it snaps to the next higher value in an array of predefined periods `[60, 300, 900, 3600, 21600, 86400]`.
-By clicking `Show Query Preview` in the query editor, you can see what period Grafana used.
+By clicking `Show Query Preview` in the query editor, you can see what period ThingSPIN used.

-### Deep linking from Grafana panels to the CloudWatch console
+### Deep linking from ThingSPIN panels to the CloudWatch console

-> Only available in Grafana v6.5+.
+> Only available in ThingSPIN v6.5+.

 {{< docs-imagebox img="/img/docs/v65/cloudwatch-deep-linking.png" max-width="500px" class="docs-image--right" caption="CloudWatch deep linking" >}}

 Left clicking a time series in the panel shows a context menu with a link to `View in CloudWatch console`.
 Clicking that link will open a new tab that will take you to the CloudWatch console and display all the metrics for that query.
 If you're not currently logged in to the CloudWatch console, the link will forward you to the login page.
-The provided link is valid for any account but will only display the right metrics if you're logged in to the account that corresponds to the selected data source in Grafana.
+The provided link is valid for any account but will only display the right metrics if you're logged in to the account that corresponds to the selected data source in ThingSPIN.

 This feature is not available for metrics that are based on metric math expressions.

 ## Curated Dashboards

-> Only available in Grafana v6.5+.
+> Only available in ThingSPIN v6.5+.

 The updated CloudWatch data source ships with pre-configured dashboards for five of the most popular AWS services: